SongminYu/python-package-template/README.md

 ## License

+This project is based on the [python-project-template](https://github.com/rsaz/python-project-template) project by [@rsaz](https://github.com/rsaz).
-This project is licensed under the [your license] License - See the LICENSE.md file for details
+The project is licensed under the MIT License.